fastly/fanout-compute-js-demo/README.md

 such as when a visitor submits a question, or when the host submits an answer, the messages travels from that user's browser window through the WebSocket to Fastly. `origin` handles the request, at the edge, sometimes issuing a message to the publisher endpoint.
-In any case, all messaging takes place between the browser and Fastly, and then from Fastly to the many other browsers connected to Fastly.
+In any case, all messaging takes place between the browser and Fastly, and then from Fastly to the many other browsers whose WebSocket connections are held by Fastly.

 ## Running the Demo Locally